 Android Studio has an exciting feature known as real-time code auto completion.
 If you can’t remember the complete code, auto completion can give you suggestions as you type in.
 The editor will continually refine the suggestions as you progress.
 Pressing the ‘enter’ key will select the highlighted item on the list shown.
 There is also a keyboard shortcut for manually invoking the feature by which you can edit existing codes after pressing Ctrl-Space.

 This is a Java code inspection tool.
 The main use is detecting bugs, styling issues in the code, typos, simplifying complex code snippets etc.

 This tool will help to analyze performance issues such as crashing, if there is a jar file involved in any random library that you have no access to the source code.
 This way, there could be better understanding of the underlying problem.

 Support for AVD testing

 The great benefit about using Android Studio is its integrated support for Android virtual device (AVD) testing.
-For Corona Enterprise, there is better testing performance and IDE integration being offered now than earlier.
+For Solar2D Enterprise, there is better testing performance and IDE integration being offered now than earlier.
 But one should be aware of the few exceptions and limitations of testing with AVD, such as inability to test for several Google files, slow booting etc.

 Do away with shell scripts